How to Write a Resume for Shopify

 Does Shopify only hire Ruby on Rails developers?

-No. While Ruby on Rails is Shopify's primary backend framework and Rails experience is a strong advantage for backend roles, Shopify also hires across React, TypeScript, Go, Rust, Python, and mobile (React Native, Kotlin, Swift).
-Non-engineering roles don't require Rails experience at all.
-That said, showing willingness to learn Rails and appreciation for Shopify's technology choices is always a plus.
+No. Ruby on Rails is Shopify's primary backend framework and a strong advantage for backend roles, but Shopify also hires across React, TypeScript, Go, Rust, Python, and mobile.
+Non-engineering roles don't need Rails at all.
+That said, showing willingness to learn Rails and appreciation for Shopify's technology choices — and, as of 2025, comfort using AI coding tools — is always a plus.

 How important is e-commerce experience for Shopify?

-It's helpful but not strictly required.
-Shopify values people who are passionate about commerce and empowering entrepreneurs.
-If you don't have direct e-commerce experience, demonstrate your understanding of merchant needs, show interest in the space, or highlight transferable experience from other SaaS platforms.
-Running your own online store or side business is a major plus.
+Helpful but not strictly required.
+Shopify values people passionate about commerce and empowering entrepreneurs.
+If you lack direct e-commerce experience, demonstrate your understanding of merchant needs, show interest in the space, or highlight transferable SaaS experience.
+Running your own online store or side business — ideally on Shopify — is a major plus and reinforces the entrepreneurial 'Shopifolk' signal.

 How should I format my resume for Shopify?

-Keep it clean, concise, and well-structured — 1-2 pages maximum.
-Shopify appreciates good design and craftsmanship, so a visually clean resume with clear hierarchy matters.
-Use standard section headers, quantify your accomplishments, and make sure it's ATS-parseable (no complex tables or graphics).
-Rolevanta's templates are designed to balance visual appeal with ATS compatibility.
+Keep it clean, concise, and well-structured — 1–2 pages.
+Shopify appreciates good design and craftsmanship, so use clear hierarchy and standard section headers, quantify accomplishments, and keep it ATS-parseable (no complex tables or graphics).
+Lead with what you shipped and its merchant impact, and make your narrative arc easy to follow so it feeds naturally into the Life Story conversation.

 Similar Company Resume Guides